June 10, 2025 (5mo ago) — last updated November 21, 2025 (13d ago)

 4. The Law of Least Effort

-The Law of Least Effort teaches that nature operates with ease, and we achieve more when we align with flow rather than force.
+The Law of Least Effort teaches that nature operates with ease; we achieve more when we align with flow rather than force.
 This law centers on acceptance, responsibility, and openness.

 The Law of Least Effort

-Acceptance means acknowledging the present moment; responsibility means owning your role; defenselessness means remaining open to other perspectives.
+Acceptance means acknowledging the present moment; responsibility means owning your role; openness means staying receptive to alternatives.
 Together, these create efficient, resilient action.
+Automation and systems thinking also let organizations scale with less friction3.

 Examples of the Law in Action